tiaraagustinn/Kelompok2-MVC/README.md

    composer update

-   If you want to open client-management-system project: bash cd Kelompok4-MVC\mvc-client-management-system\public
+   If you want to open Student Result Management System project: bash cd Kelompok2-MVC\mvc-client-management-system\public

-   If you want to open gym-management-system project: bash cd Kelompok4-MVC\mvc-gym-management-system\public
+   If you want to open Online Fire Reporting System Using PHP and MySQL project: bash cd Kelompok2-MVC\mvc-gym-management-system\public

    bash